ehein6/emu-microbench/emu_c_utils/README.md

 needs to be defined before the function that runs a parallel loop.
 Also, to avoid the overhead of an indirect function call for each element, each user-provided lambda is expected to handle a range of elements (from `begin` to `end`) rather than a single element.
-- **No varargs**: Trying to `cilk_spawn` a function with `varargs` resulted in data corruption.
-Probably the size of the spawned function's stack frame needs to be known at compile-time.
-I used [Cog](https://nedbatchelder.com/code/cog/) to generate several versions of each function with a varying number of arguments.
-This technique has the advantage that passed variables will be copied to the remote nodelet on a spawn rather than forcing a migration every time they are touched.
-The downside is that arguments need to be carefully casted to/from `void*`.
 - **No operator overloading**: Indexing into an `emu_chunked_array` looks like `emu_chunked_array_index(array, i)` instead of `array[i]`,